 - Interested candidates should find a postdoctoral position in the lab of a principal investigator (sponsor) in the U.S. prior to starting the application.
 More on this topic below.

-- In July of 2018, the application period will open.
+- On July 10, 2019, the application period will open.
 Interested candidates should email the program office at email@example.com to request access to the online application.

 - Applications are first reviewed by regional committees of former Pew Latin American fellows.
 Selected applicants will be invited for interviews by the regional committee (in person or by video conference), then may move on for review by the program’s national advisory committee.

 - Based on the national advisory committee’s recommendations, Pew will select 10 fellows for the 2020 class.
 Applicants will be notified of the outcome in April 2020, and grants to fellows’ sponsor institutions will be issued by August 2020.

 Q: How do I know if I’m eligible to become a Pew fellow?

 A: To apply for the 2020 class, a candidate must: